SAP-archive/kyma-runtime-virtual-event/exercises/04/readme.md

 ### Expose both services via OAuth2

 We've just seen the magic happens; a simple YAML file can be ready to be consumed by the other applications and systems without any additional infrastructure concern.
-Kyma has made all for you.
+Kyma has made all of this possible for you.
 Until now, any internal Serverless function or microservice can make calls to our new services, but they are still not published to the external systems.
 This section will present to you how to configure our services to be exposed and secured via OAuth2.